pybender/cloudml/doc/_build/html/_sources/features.txt

 * `int`
 	Converts each item to an integer.
 In case the value is null, the trainer checks for parameter named default.
 If it is set, then its value is used, otherwise 0 is used.
 * `float`
-	Converts each item to a integer.
-In case the value is null, the trainer checks for parameter named default.
-If it is set, then its value is used, otherwise 0.0 is used.
+	Converts each item to a float value.
 * `boolean`
 	Converts number to boolean.
 Uses python bool() function.
 Thus bool(0) = false, bool(null) = false, bool('') = false.
 * `numeric`
+	Does same as `float`.
 * `date` : params: pattern
 	Parses the input value as a date using the pattern defined in parameter 'pattern'.
 The result is converted to UNIX timestamp.
 * `regex` : params: pattern